 Attack Vector

 If your trading model uses continuous learning (online learning), attackers can poison your model by manipulating market data.
-For example, create fake breakouts in low-liquidity markets to make your model learn incorrect patterns, then profit from these deviations in real trades.
+For example, creating fake breakouts in low-liquidity markets to teach your model incorrect patterns, then profiting from these biases in actual trades.
+This attack is especially hard to detect because the model’s behavior shifts slowly—it doesn’t leave obvious traces like traditional intrusions.

 Defense Strategies